HoracioSoldman/batch-processing-on-aws/README.md

     ```
     If you would prefer having another tag, replace the `airflow-img` by whatever you like.
 Then just make sure that you also change the image tag in [docker-compose.yaml](docker-compose.yaml) at line `48`: `image: <your-tag>:latest`.

     This process might take up to 15 minutes or even more depending on your internet speed.
-At this stage, Docker also installs several packages defined in the [requirements.txt](requirements.txt).
+At this stage, Docker also instals several packages defined in the [requirements.txt](requirements.txt).

     #### - Run docker-compose to launch Airflow